Start Your Own Union

 so small as to be about what you could save by opting out of

-the political fund of your union.
+the political fund of an old union.
+Some of the P2P lending sites

 What's the risk?